8 Essential Social Media Collaboration Tools

 • We use it to brainstorm ideas and strategies in public and private channels.

-One of my favorite ways we use Slack for social media is when our brilliant social media manager, Mitra, spots opportunities for social media posts to fill our content calendar.
-And she isn’t the only one – there have been a few brilliant social media posts borne out of our Zoom chats.
+One of my favorite things?
+When our team spots opportunities for posts in our Slack conversations, they'll drop them straight into our content calendar.
+There have been a few brilliant social media posts borne out of our Slack chats.

 3. Google Workspace